rishiraj824/jackal/_pages/about.md

   - Currently out of my comfort zone at NYU 🎓🔍
   - Product focused Software Engineer 💻🚀
   - Passionate about open source, ed-tech, media tech, building tools for developers.💡
-  - I can talk about scaling up your Web App, Open Source Contributions, new products that will change the future 🎤🗣
+  - I can talk about scaling up your Web Apps, Serverless Apps, Scaling Micro Services, AWS, Open Source Contributions, new products that will change the future 🎤🗣
   - I also write about integrating tools 🛠, about the dev I think might help others, recently started on [Medium](https://medium.com/@rishiraj824) too 📚